IbimsnicesYolo/gamemode_wiki/README.md

 # gamemode_wiki
-Wiki for the dokumentation of the gamemode
+Wiki for the dokumentation of my custom gamemode